matuzo/HTMHell/hell/entries/8_anchor_as_button.md

 ## Issues and how to fix them

-1. The anchor tag is being used as a button instead of a navigational link.
-Its only purpose is to trigger an action on the same page.
-An anchor tag should be used for navigation; to create links to other pages, anchor points on the same page or to resources such as PDF files.
+1. {{ snippets.ahref }}
-1. In this case, the `href` attribute contains a placeholder value that links to the same page but does not navigate to an anchor point.
+1. {{ snippets.buttontypebutton }}
-1. Due to the above points, this element has accessibility issues.
-Browsers and devices that do not support JavaScript will not be able to access the content and functionality on the modal, and screen readers may parse the element incorrectly.
+1. Browsers and devices that do not support JavaScript will not be able to access the content in the modal.

 </div>